Databricks IPO: Updates From the AI-Driven Data Giant

 The creators of Apache Spark, Delta Lake and MLflow co-founded Databricks in 2013.
 Headquartered in San Francisco, California, Databricks is an artificial intelligence (AI)-powered data analytics company.

 It pioneered the idea of “lakehouse” architecture in the cloud.
-This combined data “lakes,” large amounts of raw data, with “warehouses,” organized structures of processed data.
+This combines data “lakes,” large amounts of raw data, with “warehouses,” organized structures of processed data.

 Databricks operates in over 12 countries worldwide with an international reach of more than 5,000 organizations.
 Additionally, the company maintains partnerships with more than 450 international firms that provide services on the Databricks Lakehouse Platform.

 Over 40% of the Fortune 500 use Databricks’ platform.
-Importantly, seeing a company supported by so many investors and enterprises is rare.
-Furthermore, the company is on track to keep growing in 2022.
+Seeing a company supported by so many renowned investors and enterprises is rare.
+And the company is on track to keep growing in 2022.

 Databricks on Track to Reach $1 Billion in Revenue in 2022

 The past two years have been huge for tech companies as many businesses moved online.
 And Databricks benefited as well.
-In 2020, Databricks passed $425 million in annual recurring revenue, a year-over-year growth of more than 75%.
-Furthermore, in 2021, annual recurring revenue jumped even more to $600 million.
+In 2020, Databricks passed $425 million in annual recurring revenue, a year-over-year (YOY) growth of more than 75%.
+Furthermore, in 2021, annual recurring revenue jumped even more to $800 million.

 According to reports, the COVID-19 pandemic heightened companies’ interest in cloud-based analytics.
-This is proving to be true with the company on track to reach $1 billion in revenue for 2022, according to an investor.
+This is proving to be true with the company on track to continue its growth and reach $1 billion in revenue for 2022.
 Pete Sonsini, who joined Databricks’ board in 2014, said companies rushed to analyze their data in the cloud…

 They definitely accelerated through the pandemic… We invested in Databricks when they had zero software revenue, and they’re going to do about $1 billion in GAAP revenue next year… Could be more.

 Yet, prospective speculators interested in the Databricks IPO will want to learn more about the margins associated with that figure.
 So far, no details have come out.
 However, the company recently landed a $38 billion valuation.
-The figure is leading investors to believe a Databricks IPO is coming soon.
+The figure is leads investors to believe a Databricks IPO could be coming soon.

 Databricks Lands $38 Billion Valuation

 At the end of August, Databricks announced that it raised $1.6 billion in a Series H round.
-The funding round gave the company a staggering $38 billion valuation.
-This valuation came just seven months after a $1 billion Series G funding that landed Databricks a $28 billion valuation.
-In other words, in just seven months, Databricks increased its valuation by $10 billion.
+The funding round gave the company a staggering $38 billion valuation, making it one of the highest valued private companies.
+This valuation came just seven months after a $1 billion Series G funding round that landed Databricks a $28 billion valuation.

 Databricks’ most recent fiscal year ended in September 2021 with revenues of $425 million.
-This represents a year-over-year increase of over 75%.
-However, in terms of profitability, Databricks doesn’t release figures.
-So, it’s unknown if the company is profitable.
-Moreover, any figures that might exist for profitability are speculative.
+This represents a YOY increase of over 75%.
+However, in Databricks doesn’t release profitability figures.
+So, it’s unknown if the company is profitable and any figures that might exist for profitability are purely speculative.

-After the Series H funding round landed Databricks a $38 billion valuation, Ali Ghodsi, co-founder and CEO, said…
+After the recent funding round landed Databricks a $38 billion valuation, Ali Ghodsi, co-founder and CEO, said…

 This new investment is a reflection of the rapid adoption and incredible customer demand we’re seeing for the Databricks Lakehouse Platform and underscores the industry and investor confidence in our vision – that lakehouse is the data architecture of the future… This marks a thrilling new chapter that will allow us to accelerate our pace of innovation and further invest in the success of data-driven organizations on their journey to the lakehouse.

 The company has raised almost $3.6 billion in funding from investors.
 Furthermore, the company receives backing from all four major cloud providers: Amazon (Nasdaq: AMZN), Microsoft (Nasdaq: MSFT), Alphabet (Nasdaq: GOOG) and Salesforce (NYSE: CRM).
-Moreover, the latest capital raise has investors speculating that a Databricks IPO could come soon.
+Moreover, the latest capital raise has investors on the lookout for the Databricks IPO.